 User authentication credentials are not protected when stored

-If the stored user credentials are stolen then it can be used by any unauthorized entity to gain the access of system.
+If the stored user credentials are stolen, then it can be used by any unauthorized entity to gain access to the system.

 Prevention: All the credentials should be hashed and then stored.

 Session-ids are in URL